learn-data-science/data-science-reading/presentation_tips.md

 # Preparing a presentation for a Kaggle meetup

+_Obviously, several of the suggestions below are only relevant to in-person presentations.
+For the moment, we are doing the meetups online through Zoom.
+The parts to ignore should be fairly obvious._

 ## Choosing a competition

 - Normally we choose a "real" competition that has ended